 Local Forests, Global Impact

-The Green Lions Initiative is a reforestation project in East Cameroon that will restore nearly 16,000 hectares of degraded forest in the Congo Basin Rainforest — the “Green Lungs” of Africa.
+The Iroko Restoration Project (“Iroko”) is a reforestation project in East Cameroon that will restore over 18,000 hectares of degraded forest in the Congo Basin rainforest – the “Green Lungs” of Africa.

-In addition to issuing 5.4 million tCO2e Verified Carbon Units (VCUs), the project will generate income opportunities and revenue sharing back to the local Ndélélé and Bétaré-Oya communities.
+In addition to issuing approximately 6.3 million tCO2e Verified Carbon Units (VCUs), the project will generate income opportunities and revenue sharing back to the local Ndélélé and Bétaré-Oya communities.

-This project is based on Verra’s VM0047 Afforestation, Reforestation, and Revegetation (ARR) methodology, with registration under Verra targeted for Q2–Q3 2026.
+This project is based on Verra’s VM0047 Afforestation, Reforestation, and Revegetation (ARR) methodology, with Under Validation (UV) registration under Verra targeted for Q4 2025.

-Co-benefits include the revitalization of community fisheries, improved water quality and flood control, and agroforestry, aquaculture, and apiculture opportunities.
+Co-benefits include the revitalization of community fisheries and beekeeping (apiculture) offering food security and new income sources, improved water quality and flood control, and local job creation for planting, nursery work, monitoring, and eco-tourism.

 Sembrando Futuro 2.0 aims to restore Andean forests near three Key Biodiversity Areas (KBAs) in the Antioquia region.
 These rehabilitated ecosystems will restore crucial wildlife habitats, connect migration routes, and protect biodiversity.